-Build a solid academic foundation for various business opportunities and gain the advanced accounting expertise you need for career success with the online B.B.A. in Accounting degree.
+Build a solid academic foundation for various business opportunities and gain the advanced accounting expertise you need for career success with the online bachelor's degree in accounting.

 The program’s curriculum consists of 120 total credits, including 34–55 core credits, 42 business requirement credits, 18 accounting major credits, 12 business elective credits, and up to 14 college elective credits.
 As you complete the required courses, you’ll explore essential topics including cost management, income tax accounting, auditing, corporate finance, and more.

 Our online B.B.A. in Accounting degree accepts applications from first-time freshmen, as well as students with some college credit.
-To apply for the B.B.A. in Accounting degree online from Utica University, you’ll need the following:
+To apply for the online bachelor’s in accounting degree from Utica University, you’ll need the following:

 - Completed application

 - 3.0 minimum GPA for high school courses

 - Official final high school transcripts (with graduation date), unless you have earned an associate degree or higher

 - If you are entering with an associate degree or transferring a minimum of 57 credits from a four-year college, your general educational requirements are considered complete.

 - SAT (I or II) or ACT scores are not required.